pop-team/pop-java/docs/installation.rst

 POP-Java installation
 ---------------------

-This section will guide us trough the POP-Java installation process.
+This section will guide us through the POP-Java installation process.

 Requirements
 ~~~~~~~~~~~~